CodeMovie/code-movie-markdown-plugins/README.md

 // Set the options for the plugin const codeMoviePlugin = markedCodeMoviePlugin({
   // Because the core library is not bundled with the plugins, you need to
   // provide an adapter function.
-The adapter function is called with the array
+The adapter function is called with either an
+  // array of frame objects (when animating) or a single frame object (for
-  // of frame objects, the relevant language object, and the markdown token for
+  // static highlighting), the relevant language object, and the markdown token
-  // the animation.
-You can pass the first two arguments on to your particular
+  // for the animation/to-be-highlighted code.
+You can pass the first two
-  // version of the core library.
-The token might be interesting if you want to
+  // arguments on to your particular version of the core library.
+The "token"
+  // argument might be interesting if you want to run `animateHTML()` and
-  // run `animateHTML()` with different arguments depending on metadata present
+  // `highlightHTML()` with different arguments depending on metadata present
   // in the token.
 If you want to tweak the tab size, theme, or run some side
   // effects (maybe depending on the aforementioned metadata), this is the place
   // to do that.
 You can also add extra HTML before, after, or around the
-  // output... or not call `animateHTML()` at all, but rather do something else
+  // output... or not call any of the core functions at all, but rather do
-  // with the raw data.
-  adapter(frames, language, token) {
+  // something else with the raw data. adapter(frames, language, token) {
-    return animateHTML(frames, {
-      tabSize: 2,
+    const options = { tabSize: 2, language, theme: monokaiDark };
-      language,
-      theme: monokaiDark,
-    });
+    if (Array.isArray(frames)) {
+      return animateHTML(frames, options);
+    }
+    return highlightHTML(frames, options);
   },

   // Because the language modules are HUGE and can be configured in a variety